The International Court of Justice will pronounce its judgment in the Kulbhushan Jadhav case on July 17 at 3 pm.

 “A public sitting will take place at 3 p.m. at the Peace Palace in The Hague, during which Judge Abdulqawi Ahmed Yusuf, President of the Court, will read the Court's decision,” a press release said.

-Jadhav, a retired Indian Navy officer, was sentenced to death by a Pakistani military court on charges of espionage and terrorism in April 2017.
-India approached the ICJ in May 2017 against Pakistan for denying consular access to Jadhav.
+Jadhav, a retired Indian Navy officer, was sentenced to death by a Pakistani court on charges of espionage and terrorism in April 2017. approached the in May 2017 against for denying consular access to Jadhav.

 India had also challenged the “farcical trial” by the military court of Pakistan against 48-year-old Jadhav.
 The ICJ on May 18, 2017 had restrained Pakistan from executing Jadhav till adjudication of the case.